eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 - **Whenver I commit code, I should do automated regression testing.**
 - Use *make test* for automated regression testing.
-- Use *make torture* for automated regression testing of the boilerplate code and the "micro" test suites in the *sandbox*.
+- Use *make torture* for automated regression testing of the EDA tool, the boilerplate code that the EDA tool uses, and the "micro" test suites in the *sandbox*.